seisman/HinetPy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request the addtion of a new feature
+about: Request the addition of a new feature
 title: ''
 labels: ''
 assignees: ''